Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

 1. The ability to exchange information as per the architecture 2 diagaram has been verified.
 2.
 2. The ability to retain a non blocking approach on every level of the architecture has been achieved and verified.

-#Data packaging and variable definitions

-###Data format from server to robot:

-ID	drive	aux	  Special1  	Special2 	report	request

--ID: This needs to be larger than “0” (zero) for the controller scrip to read the masterControl database.
-By default, use “1”.

--Drive: If drive is “1” and request is “4”, the robot is enabled to drive normally.
-          o If drive is “0” and request is “4”, the robot is stopped. o Can be used in any configuration under different requests.

--Aux: This selects if the auxiliary motors are enables (“1”) or disabled (“0”).
-Not implemented.

--Special1, special2: special commands where RFID tag/hall effect switch responses can be sent back to the robot.
-	o Depending on the play mode selected by the control user, these can mean different things.
-The controller has to implement special1&special2 capabilities in the future.

--Report: Refers to the robot number (1..16).
-Use “60” for all robots.
-      o	This selects either a specific robot to which this command applies or selects to send the command to all robots.

--Request: Details what type of request the command line has.
-      o	Request = “1” : return command values to null (default driving mode) o	Request = “2”:  Send robot status to the server. o	Request = “3”: special 1 is used to be a number between “0” and “1”.
-This will be multiplied with the drive speed limit to slow a robot by a proportional factor of that value. o	Request = “4”: will either enable the robot to drive normally (drive = “1”) or stop the robot (drive = “0”) o	Other request numbers can be used for new commands.

--The special1&special2 values are mostly meant to be command variables(select speed, on/off, etc).

--The other fields are meant as command select values (select what to do).

--The actual selection of the values given to all the data fields above is done in the graphical interface(GUI) python file.

--The processing of the values in the fields is done on each PS3client python scripts in the mainControl() method.

-###Data format from robot to server.

-name	cdate	ctime	enmotors	pwml	pwmr	pwma1	pwma2	report

--name: Name of the robot such as (“robot1”, “robot2”,…, “robot16”).
-No spaces in the name itself!!!

--cdate: The date

--ctime: The time at which the data was sent from the robot.

--enmotors: If “1”, motors are enabled.
-If “0” motors are disables.

--pwml: Pulse width modulation left.
-Shows values from 0 to 100 for pwm of left motor.

--pwmr: Pulse width modulation right.
-Shows values from 0 to 100 for pwm of right motor.

--pwma1: Pulse width modulation auxiliary 1.
-Shows values from 0 to 100 for pwm of aux 1 motor.

--pwma2: Pulse width modulation auxiliary 2.
-Shows values from 0 to 100 for pwm of aux 2 motor.

--report: no specific function at the moment.

-CAUTION: Programmers should take note that: the robot script MUST have the sleep delays in the main loop.
-This is to reduce CPU load and decrease heat on the RPI.
-Removing the delays may cause overheating and/or catastrophic failure.

-CAUTION: All values used are text based.
-They are surrounded by quotes ie: “1”.
-To use as a variable of type int, float etc you need to convert from string to int,float,etc.